O Theophan, thou man of God and faithful servant of Christ,

 The Spiritual Life - and How to be Attuned to It

 This was the second book I read of St. Theophan's.
 It is a collection of letters to one of his spiritual children, a young woman of Moscow society who, while at an annual ball, was struck by the thought of the immortality of the soul and the futility of everything around her at the ball, and began the correspondence with then-Bishop Theophan.
 She eventually became a nun.
-For some reason the original edition from Father Seraphim Rose and the St. Herman's Press seems to be out of print and there is a different translation available from another publisher that I haven't read.
+For some reason the original edition from the St. Herman's Press seems to be out of print, but the same translation now is available in a very slightly different (3rd) edition, with different introductory materials, from St. Paisius Serbian Orthodox Monastery.

 The Spiritual Life - and How to be Attuned to It, St. Theophan the Recluse, Alexandra Dockham, trans., St. Herman of Alaska Brotherhood, St. Paisius Abbey, 1995.